 - Some moms reported the bag is stiff feeling, instead of softer and more comfortable.

-This classy looking bag can strap onto the back of a double stroller, which will give your tired arms a much-needed break.
+This classy looking bag has a removable shoulder strap that can hook onto the back of a double stroller, which will give your tired arms a much-needed break.
 It’s made out of polyester, which is a material that can take a beating.